Test-More/test-more/README.md

 - Test2::V#

-    These does not live in the bundle namespace as they are the primary ways to use Test2::Suite.
+    These do not live in the bundle namespace as they are the primary ways to use Test2::Suite.

     The current latest is [Test2::V0](https://metacpan.org/pod/Test2::V0).